dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

 and how they fit together, and give examples of using them to solve hard problems on a D-Wave quantum computer.

+.. _gs_initial_setup:

 Initial Set Up
 ==============

-The following steps set up your work environment for Ocean:
+The following steps set up your development environment for Ocean:

 .. toctree::
     :maxdepth: 1